JCook22/camberley-book-buddies/README.md

 | Edit Review validation 4  | Attempt to use less than 30 characters for Review Description field.            | The form will not submit and the user prompted to use 30 or more characters. | PASS    |
 | Edit Review delete button | Temporarily create a review, then click the delete button inside its edit page. | The review will delete, return to the reviews and the book will be deleted.  | PASS    |

+### Validator Testing

+* **HTML**: WC3 validator found no issues with the HTML for any of the pages.
+It was flagging where python has been used to extend the templates or for navigation links, but these warnings can be ignored.

+* **CSS**: WC3 valdiator found no issues with the CSS.
+It validates as CSS level 3 + SVG.

+### Responsivity and Browser Compatibility

 Additionally, all pages have been tested for responsivity using Google Chrome Developer Tools.
 They have also been tested using a variety of different browsers (Microsoft Edge, Mozilla Firefox, Google Chrome).

 ## Technologies